Ramsey County officials tell sheriff he needs their signature for fair duties

 "I regret being the party having to share this news with you both," O'Connor wrote to Fletcher and fair General Manager Jerry Hammer.

-O'Connor said the board only recently learned that Fletcher and state fair officials had been in talks since early May.
-He urged both Fletcher and Hammer to attend a Ramsey County board workshop on June 22 to craft the needed agreement.
-Until then, there's no way for the state fair to pay sheriff's deputies, he said.
+O'Connor said the board only recently learned that Fletcher and State Fair officials had been in talks since early May.
+He urged both Fletcher and Hammer to attend a Ramsey County Board workshop June 22 to craft the needed agreement.
+Until then, there's no way for the State Fair to pay sheriff's deputies, he said.

-It was just two weeks ago that Fletcher and the Ramsey County Board squared off in Ramsey County District Court after Fletcher sued the board for cuts they made to his budget in 2020; the two sides presented their arguments to judge Ronald L. Abrams, who took the matter under advisement.
+It was just two weeks ago that Fletcher and the Ramsey County Board squared off in Ramsey County District Court after Fletcher sued for cuts the board made to his budget in 2020.
+The two sides presented their arguments to judge Ronald L. Abrams, who took the matter under advisement.

 Matt McKinney • 612-673-7329